 - Keeping your firmware updated will reduce the risk of drive failure.

-- Finally, ensure the human interaction with your data is performed by trained individuals to limit the potential for human error.
+- Finally, ensure the human interaction with your data is performed by trained

 Most drive repair software can be used to fix an external drive as long as you can connect it to your computer through a USB or other type of port.